 The Master of School Administration prepares K-12 school leaders dedicated to excellence and equity.
 Enrollment in this program is limited to personnel working in selected North Carolina counties and is offered onsite at selected schools in those counties.

 The Master of School Administration program is offered to North Carolina educators who aspire to be school administrators, especially school principals.
 Graduates will have learned how to use dynamic, interactive and culturally diverse leadership strategies to improve student performance.
 Students complete eight courses plus a year-long, full-time internship.
-Visit the department website for current admission requirements and curriculum information.
+Visit the program website for current admission requirements and curriculum information.

 This program may lead to Professional Licensure.